drakkan/sftpgo/docs/portable-mode.md

       --az-account-key string
       --az-account-name string
       --az-container string
+      --az-download-concurrency int     How many parts are downloaded in parallel (default 5)
+      --az-download-part-size int       The buffer size for multipart downloads (MB) (default 5)
       --az-endpoint string              Leave empty to use the default:
                                         "blob.core.windows.net"
       --az-key-prefix string            Allows to restrict access to the